Breadcrumb

 Services and teams

 Care for patients with fragility fractures requires a comprehensive approach that ensures optimal management from diagnosis to recovery.
-Our Functional Unit is formed by a multidisciplinary team of professionals and services working together to provide continuous and personalized care.
+Our Functional Unit is formed by a multidisciplinary team of professionals and services working together to provide continuous and personalised care.

 Internal Medicine and Geriatrics